The modern world is constantly changing. Work no longer means the “place where people work”, but refers to “the tasks they perform”.

 COVID-19 has made remote work much more common.
 Now it’s totally normal and even recommended, to avoid crowded offices.
 The world will never be the same.

-Space-as-a-service companies are gaining popularity now.
-So how do you build a space-as-a-service software, and what should you do to avoid the pitfalls such projects usually face?
+Space-as-a-Service companies are gaining popularity now.
+So, let’s get familiar with SPaaS business model.
+Also, we’ll find out how you can build Space-as-a-Service software, and what you should do to avoid the pitfalls such projects usually face.
 We will tell you!

-WeWork’s business space-as-a-service (SPaaS) model is not the usual one.
+WeWork’s Space-as-a-Service (SPaaS) business model is not the regular one.